Hurricane Delta continues to gain strength

 The forecast has Delta arriving early Friday somewhere between the Louisiana-Texas border to the west and the Alabama-Georgia border to the east.

-"On the forecast track, the center of Delta is expected to move away from Jamaica later today, move near or over the Cayman Islands early Tuesday, and approach western Cuba Tuesday afternoon or evening," the NHC said.
-"Delta is forecast to move into the southeastern Gulf of Mexico Tuesday night, and be over the south-central Gulf of Mexico on Wednesday."
+"On the forecast track, the center of Delta is expected to pass southwest of the Cayman Islands this morning, and approach the northeastern portion of the Yucatan Peninsula and the Yucatan Channel tonight," the NHC said.
+"Delta is forecast to move into the southern Gulf of Mexico early Wednesday, and be over the south-central Gulf of Mexico late Wednesday and Thursday."

 A tropical storm warning was issued for the Cuban province of Pinar del Rio, the Cayman Islands, Isle of Youth, Punta Herrero to Tulum, Rio Lagartos to Progresso.